JFryy/systemd-lsp/docs/socket.md

 # [Socket] Section

-The `[Socket]` section contains socket-specific settings.
-Socket units are used to implement on-demand starting of services, socket-based activation, and systemd's socket-based activation and socket passing features.
+The `[Socket]` section encodes information about an IPC or network socket or FIFO controlled and supervised by systemd, for socket-based activation.
+Socket units are used to implement on-demand starting of services and socket-based activation.

+*Based on [systemd.socket(5)](https://www.freedesktop.org/software/systemd/man/systemd.socket.html) official documentation.*

 ## Socket Types